Constructing the Simulated Cell

-- The cell model can also incorporate transcriptomic information from any given human tissue or cell line to make predictions even more accurate.
-The given sample’s expression profiles are compared to transcriptomic datasets from a wide variety of healthy tissues, to find out the relative difference between them, which is then applied to the Simulated Cell.
+- The Simulated Cell also incorporates transcriptomic information from any given human tissue or cell line to make predictions even more accurate.
+The given sample’s expression profiles are compared to transcriptomic datasets from a wide variety of healthy tissues.
+This identifies their relative abundance or scarcity in the given cell type, which is then applied to the Simulated Cell.

 Compiling the simulation’s drug library

-- To find effective treatment combinations, the available drugs and their targets, with relative affinity (if available) are mapped to the Simulated Cell’s nodes.
+- In simulated trials where cancer cells' reaction to a drug or a combination of drugs is relevant, the available drugs and their targets, with relative affinity (if available) are mapped to the Simulated Cell’s nodes.

-- A drug library can be compiled from a client’s entire compound library, approved treatments for any disease, or from other available public or in-house sources.
+- A drug library can be compiled from an in-house compound set, approved treatments for any disease, or from other available public sources.
 Turbine doesn’t require the structure of the given compound, only the protein target profiles and relative affinity of each protein to the compound based on earlier bioactivity data from experiments or chemoinformatic modeling.

 - It’s important to note that Turbine’s artificial intelligence is not limited to already available treatments or molecules, and can identify novel drug targets or target combinations if simulations show that new compounds targeting these could boost tumor response.

 - The customized cancer cell model is brought to life by Turbine’s dynamic network simulator.
-The simulator models the behavior of the network before and after therapies are administered, biologically accurately representing how signals propagate in the cell’s protein network, and how the cell ultimately responds to the intervention – either initiating apoptosis, halting the cell cyle or proliferating further.
-Turbine’s simulator has been developed to incorporate interactions resulting in both translational and post-translational modifications.
+The simulator models the behavior of the cell, by biologically accurately representing how signals propagate in the cell’s protein network.
+In addition to signaling pathway activity, Turbine's cell comes alive through representations of detailed molecular behavior, gene expression layers and phenotypic changes all integrated in one system.
+Turbine’s simulator incorporates interactions resulting in both translational and post-translational modifications.